B0mb37/Craps/README.md

 ## Check it out

-Click the link below to see and/or try out the latest version.
+Click the link to see and/or try out the latest version.

-## Tools
-Html
-Css
-Vanilla javascript